 What projects will be considered for funding?

-The review committee is looking for well-developed, hypothesis-driven, student-led projects will be considered.
+The review committee is looking for well-developed, hypothesis-driven, student-led projects.
 Ideally, students will publish their projects.

 How much is the stipend?

 Who is eligible?

 All UT Southwestern medical students in good standing with the University are welcome to apply.
 Students do not have to be U.S. citizens, but have to be eligible to work with an appropriate visa.
 Students may only be enrolled in the M.D.-only track.